Severe Asthma ToolkitSevere Asthma Toolkit

 House dust mite

 • Consider immunotherapy or sublingual immunotherapy (SLIT) as add-on therapy in people who are allergic to house dust mite and allergic rhinitis.
-This may be useful in people who have exacerbations despite ICS treatment, provided their FEV1 is >70% predicted.
+This may be useful in people who have asthma attacks despite ICS treatment, provided their FEV1 is >70% predicted.

 • For more information see Allergy Assessments